Qualidea Code: Anime

-A 12-episode anime television series, produced by A-1 Pictures and directed by Kenichi Kawamura, aired between July 10 and September 24, 2016.
+A 12-episode anime television series, produced by A-1 Pictures and directed by Kenichi Kawamura, aired between July 10 and September 25, 2016.
 The series was also streamed by Crunchyroll.
 The screenplay is written by a three-person unit of writers known as Speakeasy composed of Kōshi Tachibana, Sō Sagara and Wataru Watari.
 Hisayuki Tabata based the character design used in the anime on Matsuryu's original design.
 The music is composed by Taku Iwasaki.
 The first opening theme for episodes 2 to 8 is "Brave Freak Out" and the second opening theme for episodes 9 to 12 is "AxxxiS", both sung by LiSA.
 The first ending theme is "Gravity" by ClariS, the second ending theme is "Yakusoku -Promise Code-" (約束 -Promise code-, Promise -Promise Code-) by Garnidelia, and the third ending theme is "Clever" by ClariS and Garnidelia.
-The series will be released on six BD and DVD compilation volumes between September 21, 2016 and February 22, 2017.
-The anime features all of the main characters from the three light novel series Itsuka Sekai o Sukū Tame ni, Sonna Sekai wa Kowashiteshimae, and Dōdemo Ii Sekai Nante.
+The series was released on six BD and DVD compilation volumes between September 21, 2016, and February 22, 2017.